Kush614/CliniSearch/README.md

 Generated markdown
-# Spectra AI: A Multimodal Medical Research & Radiology Assistant
+# CliniSearch: A Multimodal Medical Research & Radiology Assistant

 **CliniSearch** is an advanced, multimodal AI agent developed for the UCB Hackathon.
 It is designed to be a powerful assistant for medical professionals, particularly radiologists, by streamlining clinical research and providing AI-powered preliminary image analysis.
 The agent integrates multiple state-of-the-art technologies, including premium LLMs (Google Gemini), a multi-source RAG pipeline, and a user-friendly web interface built with Streamlit.